pytest-dev/pytest-inline/README.md

 ### Declaration of an inline test

-- Here(test_name, parameterized, repeated, tag, disabled, timeout):
+- itest(test_name, parameterized, repeated, tag, disabled, timeout):
 1. test_name is a string that represents the name of the test.
 The default value is the file name + line number of the test statement.

 2. parameterized is a boolean value that indicates whether the test is parameterized.
 The default value is false.